-- 10. Pets: Residents may not keep pets in any of the residence halls.
+- 1. Pets: Residents may not keep pets in any of the residence halls.
 This prohibition is imposed for reasons of cleanliness, health problems, and noise.
 Exceptions are made for fish in a small aquarium.
-The only other pets permitted in the residence halls are those belonging to resident masters, resident heads, and the directors of student housing who live in the House System year-round. - 11.
-Restricted Dining Halls: The residential dining halls at Bartlett, Burton-Judson, and Pierce, are open only to individuals who have purchased meal plans and to those guests who purchase individual meals.
-Students must abide by the policies and procedures specified in food service publications. - 12.
+The only other pets permitted in the residence halls are those belonging to Resident Masters, Resident Heads, and the Directors of Undergraduate Student Housing who live in the House System year-round. - Restricted Dining Halls: The residential dining halls at Bartlett, Pierce and South Campus, are open only to individuals who have a residential meal plan and to those guests who purchase individual meals.
+Students must abide by the policies and procedures specified on the House System website. - 3.
 Overnight Guests: House System guest procedures are based on the premise that residents of the House System ought to be able to have occasional personal guests in the residence halls, when space is available, under reasonable limitations that protect the rights of roommates and the interests of the University community.
 Anyone who is not a regularly assigned resident of a room is considered a guest.
 Residents may not host guests overnight in their room without the consent of all assigned residents of the room.
 Guests may not remain for more than three nights in the student rooms without prior approval of the Housing staff.
-Guests who wish to reside in the residence halls for more than three days may be required to take other lodging within the hall, if available, and must register at the desk to receive these services.
-Copies of the complete Guest Procedures are available from the resident heads.

-13. Door-to-Door Solicitation: Door-to-door solicitation in the residence halls is prohibited unless prior approval has been given by the director of the House System.
+Guests who wish to reside in the residence halls for more than three days may be required to take other lodging within a hall, if available, and must register at the desk of that hall to receive these services. - 4.
+Door-to-Door Solicitation: Door-to-door solicitation in the residence halls is prohibited unless prior approval has been given by the Director of the Office of Undergraduate Student Housing.
 This includes but is not limited to distribution of information, electioneering or campaigning, solicitation of funds, or sales of products or services by residents or non-residents.
-Activity related to dorm-sponsored events such as signing up for House trips or Masters events, collecting dining account information, or House fund-raisers are not prohibited if conducted by residents or housing staff.
+Activity related to dorm-sponsored events such as signing up for House trips or Masters events, or House fundraisers are not prohibited if conducted by residents or housing staff. - 5.
+Posting: Posters and flyers for House and hall activities, as well as those approved for a Registered Student Organization (RSO) are allowed on residence hall bulletin boards.
+Each House has at least one bulletin board that is reserved for the resident staff of the House.
+Postings may not be placed inside stairwells, inside elevators, on elevator doors, or on student room doors unless approved by the residents of that room.
+Flyers and announcements may neither advertise nor refer to the availability of alcohol at a specified event.
+If a posting contains obscene language and/or pictures, or if a posting is deemed to be offensive to a particular group or individual, the posting may be removed. - 6.
+Posting and Solicitation in Dining Halls: Approval for public communications made in the House System dining halls including but not limited to handbills and flyers, banners, table tents, oral announcements and performances is made by the Office of Undergraduate Student Housing.
+Information about the approval process is available on the Housing and Dining Services website.